techfolios/template-old/projects/project-5.md

 ## SOME FEATURES:
 * Built using HTML & CSS with Semantic UI framework
-* Google Maps built with Google G Suite account
+* Google Maps integration with API key from Google G Suite account
-* PayPal integration.
+* PayPal implementation.
 Used their button code from their site.
 * Unique favicon (small icon that appears in the web bar)
 * Avoided hosting fees by using free Github Pages.
 Changed .github.io extension to custom domain name with GoDaddy.